ovokojo/meeting-agent/README.md

 # Voice Interactive Agent

-A simple voice-interactive agent that listens for a wake phrase ("hey bot"), transcribes speech using OpenAI's Whisper API, generates responses using GPT-3.5-turbo, and speaks back using text-to-speech.
+A simple voice-interactive agent that listens for a customizable wake phrase (default: "hey Cora"), transcribes speech using OpenAI's Whisper API, generates responses using GPT-4o, and speaks back using text-to-speech.

 ## Features

-- Wake word detection ("hey bot")
+- Customizable wake phrase (set at launch)
 - Real-time audio streaming and speech detection
 - **Audio-to-text transcription using GPT-4o**
 - **Audio response generation using GPT-4o**